 DTNA has repeatedly insisted autonomous systems can reduce stress and increase convenience.
 “We don’t want to get rid of drivers,” said Sven Ennerst, head of Daimler Trucks’ development department.
 “We want to make their lives more efficient and easier.”

 Driving monotonous long-distance routes can be tiring and stressful.
 While in autonomous mode, driver drowsiness decreases by about 25 percent, according to DTNA testing.

-A major part of trucker workload is driving steadily along miles of unbroken road.
-Inspiration can keep itself on route, while drivers, often their own managers or owner-operators, can do paperwork, logistics, and communications from the cab, instead of at truck stops or during rest time.
+A major part of the trucker workload is driving steadily along miles of unbroken road.
+Inspiration can keep itself on the route, while drivers, often their own managers or owner-operators, can do paperwork, logistics, and communications from the cab, instead of at truck stops or during rest time.

 But truckers don’t necessarily see this as a benefit.
 Many drivers don’t feel the need or desire to trade the wheel for the workbook.
 Several insist simply that being attentive and in control at all times is as much a part of the job as any other aspect of managing a truck.

 One trucker from Fort Wayne, Indiana, commented that he doesn’t need to spend hours catching up because his paperwork is always up to date.
 He added that he would never drive an automated truck, which he feels takes the fun out of driving and the fun out of the job.